In the event of a dental emergency, call our office at 910-335-4392.

 - Broken or damaged teeth: If you have just chipped, broken, or fractured your tooth, call our office for repairs.
 Breaks in the tooth enamel can expose the nerves to bacteria, which can cause infection.
 Infected teeth will require root canal treatment or extraction if the infection is severe.

-- Damaged or broken dental restorations: Call our dental office if you have a damaged or broken dental bridge, tooth crown, denture, or implant.
+- Damaged or broken dental restorations: Call our dental office if you have a damaged or broken dental bridge, tooth crown, or denture.
 Our team can restore or replace your restoration.
 Dull, ineffective, or old restorations can be replaced with more stable solutions.
-We also work with a local dental surgeon for implantation services if patients have removable restorations and want to secure them with dental implants.

 - Bleeding gums: Do your gums bleed after you brush or floss your teeth?
 You may have gum inflammation or gingivitis.
 Gum inflammation is not an emergency, but persistent or severe bleeding is abnormal.
 Contact our office, especially if you are recovering from a recent dental procedure.
 Our team can stop the bleeding and find the root cause of the problem.